-Used within another function to collect specific values in a range that meet the provided criteria.
+Used within another function to select specific values in a range that meets the provided criteria

 Syntax